-- 2.24.
+2.24.
 The health of residents is generally good with 48% of residents reporting they considered their health to be good or very good.
 However, 510 residents also recorded that their day to day activities were limited either a little or a lot by a medical condition.
-This accounts for over 20% of the population of the parish. - 2.25.
+This accounts for over 20% of the population of the parish.

+2.25.
 Those who have limited mobility are those residents which would receive the greatest benefit from access to housing stock which is adaptable and accessible for their needs.

-Long term health problem or disability (population)

-Day to day activities limited a lot 218
+Long term health p disability (popu Day to day 218

-Day to day activities limited a little 292